birgitta410/monart/README.md

 'acceptableTimeFailed' (optional, default is 30) is the number of minutes that is acceptable for a build to stay red.
 When that period is up, there will be a visual indicator that it is.

 ### Run with SSL
-You can run the artwise server with SSL support.
+You can run the monart server with SSL support.
 The server will look for these two files and use them if they exist:
 ```
-artwise-csr.pem
+monart-csr.pem
-artwise-key.pem
+monart-key.pem
 ```
 Here is one resource to help you get started with a self-signed certificate:
 [https://nodejs.org/api/tls.html#tls_tls_ssl](https://nodejs.org/api/tls.html#tls_tls_ssl)